Radiotherapy

 External beam radiotherapy

 You usually have external beam radiotherapy in small amounts (called fractions) over a number of days or weeks.
 This is usually on weekdays, so you should get weekends off.
-You’re most likely to have treatment as an outpatient, rather than staying in hospital.
-The whole session usually takes less than 30 minutes.
-This includes the time it takes to get you in the right position.
+You’re most likely to have treatment as an outpatient, rather than stay in hospital.
+The whole session usually takes anything from 15 minutes to an hour.

 Internal radiotherapy